Shandel05/NSG/README.md

 <img src="https://i.imgur.com/lacuTeO.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
 Next, I chose to examine SSH traffic.
-I logged in to the Ubuntu server via PowerShell with the ssh command.
+I logged in to the Linux "Ubuntu" server via PowerShell with the ssh command.
 With Wireshark, I filtered the traffic with tcp.port.
 While logged into the Ubuntu server, my session is logged in Wireshark with each command I use.
 </p>
 <br />